 Or this piece in the New Yorker written by Atul Gawande:

 - Being a surgeon and best-selling author on medicine makes him appropriate, but he lacks the in-depth knowledge of an infectious diseases or public health expert.

 - Analysis of infection control and healthcare worker protection using examples from Singapore and Hong Kong.

 - Protecting healthcare workers is more complex and nuanced than mass usage of personal protective equipment (PPE) for every healthcare worker.

 Editorials are a particular type of opinion piece.
 In a medical journal, they are often commissioned by editors and the editorialist aims to highlight key points in data or other perspectives that readers may not have thought about.

 For example, this editorial in the NEJM accompanied the lopinavir/ritonavir trial for COVID-19.
 Whereas the general takeaway of the trial is that lopinavir/ritonavir showed no benefit, the editorial stressed the difficulties of running a clinical trial as well as commending their efforts in a difficult circumstance.

 This is classically known as “news”, which is self-explanatory.
 For medical journals, most people would call it a “research paper”.
 Because a lot of current research about COVID-19 are short reports, they are sometimes published as “research letters” most of which are peer-reviewed depending on the journal.
 One thing to bear in mind is that these are different from “letters to the editor” in which readers offer commentary on a research article and therefore act as an opinion piece.

 There are plenty of books and resources on how to read scientific papers.
-My own short takeaway from the NEJM editorial meetings is: data is key, p-values are not.
+My own short takeaway from the NEJM editorial meetings is: data are key, p-values are not.

 Personal narrative piece